misallam/rock-paper-scissors-game/README.md

 The game will display the result (e.g., "You win!", "Computer wins!", or "It's a tie!").

-#### You can play again by choosing "y", or you can exit the game and get your cool report by typing "n" or "q" for "quit".
+#### You can play again by choosing "y", or you can exit the game and get your cool report by typing "n".

 # File Structure
 The repository contains the following files: